wholder/LaserCut/README.md

  - Micro Laser (small engraver built from DVD/CD stepper assembiles and updated to run GRBL 1.1)
  - Mini CNC (small, Chinese-made CNC Mill updated to run GRBL 1.1)
  - Silhouette™ Craft Cutters (tested with Cameo™ 3 and Curio™ models, but should work with others)
- - Cricut™ Mini Craft Cutter (running [Matt Williams' TeensyCNC firmware](https://github.com/seishuku/TeensyCNC))
+ - Cricut™ Mini Craft Cutter (running new [TeensyCNC2 firmware](https://github.com/wholder/TeensyCNC2))

 ## Jog Controls
 GRBL-based devices, such as the Mini Laser also have a Jog control panel for moving the laser head around and selecting the origin.